Warbo/chriswarbo-net/projects/ivory/sums_and_products.md

 [properties](https://hypothesis.works/articles/what-is-property-based-testing/)).

-Since these laws state that different forms of sums and products are equal, and our goal with Ivory is represent all numbers in a unique normal form, we will choose one form for each law, and rewrite the other equal forms into this one.
+Since these laws state that different forms of sums and products are equal, and our goal with Ivory is to represent all numbers in a unique normal form, we will choose one form for each law, and rewrite the other equal forms into that one.

 ### Associativity ###